chloerevery/Chimera/README.md

 # Le Chimère

-Let there be a source text T:.
+Let there be a source text T.
 We empty it of its nouns, its adjectives, and its verbs, however marking the place of each noun, adjective and verb.
 The result is called a “mold”.
 It is also said that the text is prepared.